 The camp hospital was always filled with 50 POWs who were too ill to work.
 An American doctor was in charge of the hospital but was at the mercy of a Japanese corpsman, who frequently changed his diagnosis sending POWs with fevers to work.
 He also refused to issue medicine to the sick.

-Frank remained in the camp until September 1945 when he was liberated.
+On August 30, Red Cross representatives arrived at the camp and the men learned of the surrender.
+Nurses and doctors came to the camp on September 9, and the POWs were taken to Yokahama where – after being deloused – they were boarded onto a hospital ship and given examinations.
 He was taken to Saipan on the U.S.S.
 Marigold.
 From there, he was taken to Marianas Islands and flown to Hickam Field in Hawaii.
 From Hawaii, he was flown to Hamilton Airfield north of San Franciso.

+In 1946, he had his first name legally changed to Frank.
+According to records, he registered for the draft on July 19, 1946, since he had not registered before the war.
 Frank was promoted to sergeant and was discharged on September 15, 1946.
-In 1946, he had his first name legally changed to Frank.
 He earned a college degree, in 1951, at the University of San Francisco on the GI Bill.
-Frank married, Angela Lefief, on January 16, 1960.
-He would marry Myrtle H. Baugous in 1988.
+Frank married, Angela Lefief, on January 16, 1960, and would marry Myrtle H. Baugous in 1988.

 Frank Orendain passed away on August 7, 2009, in Fresno, California, and was buried at San Joaquin National Cemetery, Gustine, California.